Illegal Disco Parties, Snake Soup, and Psychedelic Music: A Chat with Yufu Chen

 What are your plans for the future?

-I’m going to release a cassette tape called Demos from My Penpal.
+I’m going to release a cassette tape called To My Penpal.
 We live in a digital world and we don’t get to really connect, especially this and last year.
 I feel like when my audience and I interact online, I don’t always reply right away and vice-versa so I feel it’s kind of like a pen pal type of relationship.
 I want to release a cassette tape that’s a little intimate.
 It’s gonna be some of the demos and music-wise it’s gonna be a little more soulful and different than the first album.
 As for touring, I hope so probably next year if it’s possible.

 My sounds have been changing and progressing every day.
 The [upcoming] album is more based on Motown and a lot of rock and roll.
 It’s a mixture of different things, like me.